-The HL functions, and hence all the functions of $A_{\mathbb P^1_{\mathbb C}\smallsetminus S}$, have unipotent monodromies along the paths encircling the points of $S$, and one can show that $A_{\mathbb P^1_{\mathbb C}\smallsetminus S}$ is a union of unipotent modules (i.e., iterated extensions of the trivial module) over $\pi_1(\mathbb P^1_{\mathbb C}\smallsetminus S)$.
+The HL functions, and hence all the functions of $A_{\mathbb P^1_{\mathbb C}\smallsetminus S}$, have unipotent monodromies along the paths encircling the points of $S$, and one can show that $A_{\mathbb P^1_{\mathbb C}\smallsetminus S}$ is a union of unipotent modules (i.e. iterated extensions of the trivial module) over $\pi_1(\mathbb P^1_{\mathbb C}\smallsetminus S)$.

-The theory of HL functions has been notably applied in \cite{Br:these} to the identification of a set of periods arising from the moduli space of marked stable genus-zero curves with the set of multiple zeta values (Goncharov-Manin conjecture).
-The HL techniques of \cite{Br:these} led in \cite{Pa:thesis} to an algorithm for expressing a large class of Feynman integrals computing scattering amplitudes\footnote{Scattering amplitudes predict the probability of interactions of elementary particles.
-Feynman integrals are a useful tool to obtain approximations of the amplitudes.} in quantum field theory in terms of HLs; this was implemented in the software program \texttt{HyperInt}.
+The HL functions were introduced in \cite{Po}, motivated by monodromy computations.
+They were later applied in \cite{LD} to the Riemann-Hilbert problem, and subsequently in \cite{Br:these} to the identification of a set of periods arising from the moduli space of marked stable genus-zero curves with the set of multiple zeta values (Goncharov-Manin conjecture).
+The HL techniques of \cite{Br:these} led in \cite{Pa:thesis} to an algorithm which can be used to express, in physics, a large class of Feynman integrals\footnote{Feynman integrals are a useful tool to obtain approximations of scattering amplitudes, which predict in quantum field theory the probability of interactions of elementary particles.} in terms of HLs; this was implemented in the software program \texttt{HyperInt}.